[HISTORY: Adopted by the City of Rochester 6-6-1995 as Ch. 21 of the 1995 Code. Amendments noted where applicable.]

 Act as advisory body to the Director.

 The City Manager, in accordance with the provisions of Sections 15 and 18 of the Rochester City Charter, shall appoint the Recreation and Arena Director for the City of Rochester, who shall be the department head of the Rochester Recreation and Arena Department.
 The Director shall be responsible for the direction of all phases of the City's recreation programs and parks owned or controlled by the City subject to the supervision of the City Manager.
 The Director shall be responsible for hiring and supervising all personnel as may be required to carry out Recreation and Arena Department programs.
-The Director, with the consent of the Commission, shall have the power to promulgate reasonable written rules and regulations to govern the use of the City's parks and equipment and to issue permits for the use thereof as set forth in this chapter.
+The Director, with the consent of the Commission, shall have the power to promulgate reasonable written rules and regulations to govern the use of the City's parks and equipment and to issue permits consistent with this Code for the use thereof as set forth in this chapter.

-The Arena and all City parks are open for the general use of the public and in particular of the residents of the City of Rochester, subject to the following exceptions:
+City parks are open for the general use of the public and in particular of the residents of the City of Rochester, subject to the following exceptions:

 All parks shall be open during the hours of 12:01 a.m. to 12:00 midnight every day unless signs specifying more restrictive opening hours shall be prominently posted around such park(s).
 Buildings or structures within said park(s) shall be open in accordance with signs posted on said buildings or structures by the Director specifying hours during which such buildings and/or structures shall be open to the public.